 - VA-MD Vet Med does not require a specific undergraduate major; however, it is strongly recommended that applicants enroll in a degree program of their choice to prepare for alternate career goals.

 - Students majoring in liberal arts or other non-science disciplines are advised that they may find it less difficult to deal with the veterinary curriculum if they do not limit their science studies to the minimum course requirements.

 - Applicants must have completed three academic years (or six semesters) of college courses by the end of the spring term of the calendar year in which matriculation at the veterinary college is sought.
 In order to qualify for federal finacial aid.

 - All required course work must be completed by the end of the spring term of the year in which matriculation is sought.
 There is no option to complete prerequisite courses during summer term of the year of matriculation.

 - If an applicant fails to register for or withdraws from a prerequisite course projected for spring-term completion, his or her application will be removed from consideration, and any offer of interview or admission will be retracted.

 - If an applicant is currently enrolled in graduate school, a letter is requested from the applicant’s advisor and department head stating that if accepted into veterinary college, the applicant will have made satisfactory arrangements for completion or release from the graduate program.

 - In cases in which an applicanat has taken required science courses seven or more years prior to the application deadline, the classes may be repeated, or courses of a higher level substituted, with the written approval of the Admissions and Standards Committee.

 - Upon approval, the repeated or substituted courses will be used in the calculation of the Required Science Course GPA.
 ALL courses taken will be used in the calculation of the cumulative GPA.

-- Note: This is no limit on how far back courses can be taken.
+- Note: This is not a limit on how far back courses can be taken.